 This is an annual award from Braunton Caen Rotary in memory of Rotarian Peter Kingdon who died in 2020.
-It is designed to recognise the contribution by young people in improving the lives of those living in the area.
+It is to recognise the contribution by young people in improving the lives of those living in the area.
 The award could be to recognise young people’s achievements not only within a variety of community settings that take place outside their school time such as volunteering, youth work, active citizenship, sports, drama, music, etc but also significant achievements that take place within their school time, as part of their school curriculum.
 This includes young people who at present contribute to their own club, school or activity which in itself lends value to the community as a whole.

-If more than 5 nominations are received in a year, all entries will be considered by the Council of Braunton Caen Rotary to shortlist 5 finalists.
-The judging panel for the finalists will consist of the President of Braunton Caen Rotary (or a representative Club Member), the Club’s Youth lead (or nominated deputy) and a representative of the Kingdon family.
-The persons nominating the finalists will be contacted by a senior member of the judging panel to further elucidate the nominees contribution and verify that this is a personal achievement by the nominee, not just a minor contribution to a major achievement
+If more than 5 nominations are received in a year, all entries will be considered by the Council of the Braunton Caen Rotary Club to shortlist 5 finalists.
+The judging panel for the finalists will consist of the President of the Braunton Caen Rotary Club (or a representative Club Member), the Club’s Youth lead (or nominated deputy) and a representative of the Kingdon family.
+The persons nominating the finalists will be contacted by a member of the judging panel to explore the nominee’s contribution and verify that this is a personal achievement by the nominee.

 Completed nomination form should be sent: by the 31st March